This is the official Patients’ Action Group website.

-Photo of Professor Sam Eljamel with caption: Professor falsely claimed on his website that he had finished is university fellowship before joining NHS Tayside in 1995
+Photo of Mr Sam Eljamel with caption: Surgeon falsely claimed on his website that he had finished is university fellowship before joining NHS Tayside in 1995

-From the offset NHS Tayside failed to check a surgeon’s claimed credentials, and then failed to effectively ensure his practice was appropriate and safe.
-While there is no denying the multiple repeated clinical errors and harm he caused, there is a fundamental lack of ownership and scrutiny of how such a level of sustained failure could occur in any public service for such a long time.
+From the outset, NHS Tayside neglected to verify Mr. Eljamel’s credentials and subsequently failed to ensure his practice was safe and appropriate.
+This initial lapse, compounded by his repeated clinical errors and the undeniable harm he caused, highlights a fundamental lack of ownership and scrutiny regarding how such sustained failures could persist within any public or private health service for such a long time.

-There is also an ongoing Police Scotland investigation into Eljamel, with requests from patients to widen to the entirety of NHS Tayside and other staff involved.
+Furthermore, there is an ongoing Police Scotland investigation, codenamed ‘Operation Stringent’, into Mr. Eljamel.
+Patients are calling for this investigation to be expanded to include the entirety of NHS Tayside and all other staff involved.

 Since Individual Clinical Reviews Announced (20-Apr-2023)